Floobits/flukes/README.md

 ####Motivation
 Props and State in React Components are nearly always insufficient for reactive rendering on their own.
 In practice, state is populated from a database or perhaps localstorage.
 It travels through some intermediate representation before Components exist meaning State is __not__ the canonical source of truth for the rest of the application.
 Components only react to state changes, so props can not be used without boilerplate.
 State is likely a subset of the data so it must be serialized and __merged__ before permanent storage.
 Finally, user interactions which mutate the same state can span __multiple__ Components.

-React components can bind to models via the (AutoBinder Mixin)[#AutoBinder]; the component will be rerendered automagically when the model changes.
+React components can bind to models via the [AutoBinder Mixin](#AutoBinder); the component will be rerendered automagically when the model changes.
 Models may contain references to other models.
 In this case, change events proprogate up the chain.
 Typically, you should only bind the root level model.

 Models come in three flavors:
 - [DataModel](#DataModel) - a heterogenous container (sometimes called a Model)